 Note – breakfast is NOT included in the room price.

 The lounge area is a bright space, inviting and comforting.
 I was all too content to sit by the fireplace and read a book for a couple of hours.

 101 Design Hotel has the cherylhoward.com stamp of approval!
 I highly recommend it to anyone who’s looking for a unique, luxurious, design hotel experience in Reykjavik.

 Here’s the feedback from one of my blog readers, who also loved 101 Hotel:

-“After Rebecca my wife and I decided to have a quick getaway to Iceland, I remembered seeing Cheryl’s pics on Instagram.
+“After Rebecca, my wife and I decided to have a quick getaway to Iceland, I remembered seeing Cheryl’s pics on Instagram.
 I contacted her to ask about accommodation.
-Cheryl highly recommended that we stay the 101 Hotel, close to the center of town (but quieter) and very comfortable.
+Cheryl highly recommended that we stay at the 101 Hotel, close to the center of town (but quieter) and very comfortable.
 In short Rebecca and I LOVED staying there.
-The staff was incredibly friendly and helpful, the rooms were VERY well appointed ultra modern and VERY clean.
+The staff was incredibly friendly and helpful, the rooms were VERY well-appointed ultra-modern, and VERY clean.
 We will definitely stay there the next time we travel to Iceland.”

 — Brian Schmidt, Vineland Estates Winery

 What do you think about 101 Hotel Reykjavik?
 Would you stay here?
 Let us know in the comments below.